raynamharris/BehavEphyRNAseq/protocols/QuantiFluorRNAsystem.md

 - [ ] Add 5μl of standard to the appropriate tube.
 Pipette up and down to mix
 - [ ] Incubate assays for 5 minutes at room temperature, protected from light
 - [ ] Place in the Quantus<sup>TM</sup> Fluorometer  and measure the fluorescence.
+- [ ] You can open the corresponding Maxwell® RSC Instrument results workshop to have the data automatically populate and Excell spreadsheet with the sample layout.